hammerheim-game/hammerheim-rules/3-warbands.md

 audience decides whether he gains his freedom.
 Roll a D6 on a 4+ the audience raise their thumbs and he is free.
-A 1-3 means he remains the Pit Fighters Captive and may be fielded in the pits after future games
+A 1-3 means he remains the Pit Fighters Captive and may be fielded in the pits after future games.
+Note that The Pit counts as a building for the purpose of the Pit Fighter skill.
 Alignment: the Warband’s Alignment may be one of the
 following: Lawful / Neutral, Neutral, Neutral / Chaotic.